Percy Radcliffe (British Army officer)

+Early life

+Radcliffe was born on 9 February 1874.
+His parents were W. Pollexfen Radcliffe and Isabel de Blaquiere.
+He was educated at Winchester College and the Royal Military Academy.

 Military career

+Radcliffe was commissioned into the Royal Artillery in 1893.
+He saw service with 'G' Battery, Royal Horse Artillery in the Second Boer War between 1899 and 1900, was mentioned in dispatches, and was promoted to captain in 1900 and then, in January 1906, succeeded Neill Malcolm as a staff captain at the War Office.

+Promoted to major in October 1910, in October 1911 he was made a general staff officer, grade 2, taking over from Lieutenant Colonel Hugh Bruce Williams.

-Percy Radcliffe was commissioned into the Royal Artillery in 1893.
-He saw service with 'G' Battery, Royal Horse Artillery in the Second Boer War between 1899 and 1900, and was mentioned in dispatches, and was promoted to captain in 1900 and then to major in 1910.
-He saw active service during World War I on the Western Front, and was made lieutenant colonel in 1916 and a brevet colonel the following year.
-He was mentioned in dispatches six times during World War I. When William Robertson was replaced as CIGS in early 1918 by Sir Henry Wilson, Radcliffe was appointed Director of Military Operations at the War Office.
-He replaced Major-General Frederick Maurice.
-Radcliffe continued as DMO from 1918 until 1922.
+He saw active service during the First World War on the Western Front, and was appointed a general staff officer, grade 1 in July 1915.
+He was made a brevet lieutenant colonel in June 1915, lieutenant colonel in 1916 and a brevet colonel the following year.
+He was mentioned in dispatches six times during the war.
+When William Robertson was replaced as Chief of the Imperial General Staff in early 1918 by Sir Henry Wilson, Radcliffe, promoted in June 1918 to substantive major general, was appointed director of military operations at the War Office.
+He replaced Major General Frederick Maurice.

+Radcliffe continued in the role until 1922.
 He was appointed General Officer Commanding 48th (South Midland) Division in 1923, General Officer Commanding 4th Division in 1926 and General Officer Commanding-in-Chief of Scottish Command in 1930.
 His final appointment was as General Officer Commanding-in-Chief of Southern Command from 1933 until his death, when he fell from a horse and had a heart attack, on his sixtieth birthday, in 1934.

+Radcliffe was Aide-de-Camp General to King George V from 1 October 1933 until his death.

 Personal life

-He was born on 9 February 1874.
-His parents were W. Pollexfen Radcliffe and Isabel de Blaquiere.
-He was educated at Winchester College and the Royal Military Academy.
-He married twice - first to Rahmeh Theodora Swinburne in 1918 and then to Florence Alice Coromandel Tagg in 1932.
+Radcliffe married twice – first to Rahmeh Theodora Swinburne in 1918 and then to Florence Alice Coromandel Tagg in 1932.
+From 1905 to 1934 Radcliffe owned a house in Menton in the south of France.
+The garden, which he landscaped and curated, is now Menton's botanical garden.
+It is named the Jardin botanique Val Rahmeh after his first wife.